Black’s money: A bizarre co-working scheme and the global rise of online real estate fraud

 Proponents argue that they are democratizing investment, and they have a point.
 A decade ago, it would have been very difficult for an upper-middle-class saver in India to buy a flat in Hong Kong or a condominium unit in Miami.

 But the internet also opened the door to fraudsters.
-For this story, TRD spoke to people from places like the U.K. and Macau who said they fell victim to U.S. real estate scams after clicking on Facebook ads.
+For this story, TRD spoke to victims of U.S. real estate scams from places like the U.K. and Macau who invested after clicking on Facebook ads.
 Dan Johnson, whose OPP Ventures advises real estate marketing platforms on lead generation, said social media has made it “much easier to get exposure” for scammers.
 Rather than make cold calls, agents now buy names, email addresses and social media profiles in a “murky world of data acquisitions,” Johnson said.
 Anyone who has ever so much as clicked on an investment ad or made an email inquiry could see her contact information sold.

 In 2016, the media agency Grain was nominated for a digital industries award for an ad campaign on behalf of Heron Global Partners, the firm that Ruth invested through.
 “By profiling the target audience, Grain was able to collect a granular level of demographic and psychographic information,” the awards website notes.
 “In just six months, HGP had transformed its customer acquisition strategy, increasing revenue by 578% and achieving an ROI of 3276%.”

 Fraudsters often mimic legitimate investments.
 The image below, for example, shows two online investment offerings.
 The one on the left is a fix-and-flip property investment, marketed by the California-based crowdfunding platform Patch of Land.
 It is risky, hence the 12 percent return, but offered by a well-known company with a credible track record.
-The one on the right is an ad for Bar Works.
+The one on the right, an ad for Bar Works, is fraudulent.
 To the untrained and return-hungry eye, it’s hard to tell the difference.

 In this sense, the rise of online real estate investment fraud is part of a broader phenomenon: the deliberate spread of false information through social media.
 Much like Russian hackers used Facebook and Twitter to share fake news stories prior to the 2016 U.S. presidential election, scam artists have increasingly powerful tools to spread and cash in on disinformation.
 It’s finance for a brave, new, Trumpian world, where facts and numbers can be alternative.